 Main San Francisco Airport Parking Map

-San Francisco Airport Parking Information, Discounts and Coupons
+San Francisco Airport Parking Information, Discounts, and SFO Parking Coupons

-FlySFO.com: Keep yourself up to date with all the parking news and alerts for San Francisco International Airport right from their official source.
+FlySFO.com: Keep yourself updated with all the parking news and alerts for San Francisco International Airport right from their official source.
 The airport site links to information on the airport, flights, and passengers.

 Free parking at SFO: SFO offers free parking for a limited time at the cell phone waiting lot near the long-term parking facility.